jackyko1991/Spec-Driven-Development/README.md

 ## Conclusion

-This streamlined tutorial provides a robust framework for structured, traceable, and maintainable software development.
+This guide provides a robust framework for structured, traceable, and maintainable software development.
 By leveraging agentic tools within the SDD methodology, teams can build complex systems with greater speed, discipline, and quality.

 ## References
 - [Kiro and the future of AI spec-driven software development](https://kiro.dev/blog/kiro-and-the-future-of-software-development/)